Bone-Project/BoneOS/README.md

 if there are architectures you want BoneOS to support , please request an issue to talk about it.

+WARNINGS
+---

+ 1) Installing VirtualBox on Ubuntu may lead to problems.

 FAQ
 ---